-(1) No person shall construct, extend or connect to any public sanitary sewer without first obtaining a written permit from the City and paying all fees and connection charges and
+(1) No Person shall construct, extend or connect to any public Sanitary Sewer without first obtaining a written permit from the City and paying all fees and connection charges and furnishing boards as required herein and the Public Works Standards for the City of Wilsonville.
+The provisions of this section requiring permits shall not be construed to apply to contractors constructing Sanitary Sewers and appurtenances under contracts awarded and entered into by the City.

-- (2) The application for a permit for public sanitary sewer construction shall be accompanied by complete plans, profiles and specifications, complying with all applicable sections of the Code, rules and regulations of the City prepared by a registered civil engineer in the State of Oregon showing all details of the proposed work based on an accurate survey of the ground.
-The application, together with the plans, profiles and specifications shall be examined by the City Engineer or and authorized representative of the City Engineer who shall within twenty (20) days, approve them as filed or require them to be modified as he may deem necessary. - (3) All sewer works plans, specifications and construction procedure shall conform to Public Works Standards for the City of Wilsonville. - (4) Prior to issuance of a permit for public sanitary sewer construction, the applicant shall furnish to the City a performance bond, or cash deposit, in the amount of the total estimated cost of the work.
-Such performance bond, or cash deposit, shall be conditioned upon the performance of the terms and conditions of the permit and shall guarantee the correction of faulty workmanship and replacement of defective materials for a period of one (1) year from and after the date of acceptance of the work by the City. - (5) Except as provided, the extension of the public sewage facilities to serve any parcel or tract of land shall be done by and at the expense of the owner.
-The size of all sanitary sewer mains and other sewage facilities shall be as required by the City Engineer to lay sewer pipe larger than that required for his own purposes, to accommodate other users, and may be reimbursed under the provisions of Section 3.116 of the Wilsonville Code for the difference in cost between the size of the line installed and that which would be required for his own use. - (6) Where special conditions exist, in the opinion of the City Engineer, relating to any reimbursement agreement pursuant to the provisions of this section, The City may, either in addition to, or in lieu of any of the provisions of the section, authorize a special reimbursement contract between the City and the person or persons constructing public sewerage facilities.
-Said special reimbursement agreement shall be made and entered into prior to the issuance of a permit for the work by the City. - (7) Vehicle maintenance installations shall be covered and equipped with oil/water separation and spill protection approved by the Public Works Director for any drainage to the sanitary system. - (8) Vehicle fueling installations shall be covered and equipped with oil/water separators, spill control manholes, , shut off valves and spill protection approved by the Public Works Director for any drainage to the sanitary system.
+(2) The application for a permit for public Sanitary Sewer construction shall be accompanied by complete plans, profiles and specifications, complying with all applicable sections of the Code, rules and regulations of the City prepared by a registered civil engineer in the State of Oregon showing all details of the proposed work based on an accurate survey of the ground.
+The application, together with the plans, profiles and specifications shall be examined by the City Engineer or designee who shall, within twenty (20) days, approve them as filed or require them to be modified as the City Engineer or designee may deem necessary.

+(3) All Sewer works plans, specifications and construction procedure shall conform to Public Works Standards for the City of Wilsonville.

+(4) Prior to issuance of a permit for public Sanitary Sewer construction, the Applicant shall furnish to the City a performance bond, or cash deposit, in the amount of the total estimated cost of the work.
+Such performance bond, or cash deposit, shall be conditioned upon the performance of the terms and conditions of the permit and shall guarantee the correction of faulty workmanship and replacement of defective materials for a period of one (1) year from and after the date of acceptance of the work by the City.

+(5) Except as provided, the extension of the public Sewage facilities to serve any parcel or tract of land shall be done by and at the expense of the Owner or Lessee.
+The size of all Sanitary Sewer mains and other Sewage facilities shall be as required by the City Engineer to lay Sewer pipe larger than that required for Owner or Lessee's own purposes, to accommodate other Users, and may be reimbursed under the provisions of Section 3.116 of the Wilsonville Code for the difference in cost between the size of the line installed and that which would be required for Owner or Lessee's own use.

+(6) Where special conditions exist, in the opinion of the City Engineer, relating to any reimbursement agreement pursuant to the provisions of this section, The City may, either in addition to, or in lieu of any of the provisions of the section, authorize a special reimbursement contract between the City and the Person or Persons constructing Public Sewer facilities.
+Said special reimbursement agreement shall be made and entered into prior to the issuance of a permit for the work by the City.

+(7) Vehicle maintenance installations shall be covered and equipped with oil/water separation and spill protection approved by the Public Works Director for any drainage to the sanitary system.

+(8) Vehicle fueling installations shall be covered and equipped with oil/water separators, spill control manholes, shut off valves and spill protection approved by the Public Works Director for any drainage to the sanitary system.

-(9) Outside storage areas for grease, oil, waste products, recycling, garbage, and other sources of contaminants shall be equipped with oil/water separators, shut off valves and spill protection approved by the Public Works Director for any drainage to the sanitary sewer system.
-No drainage is allowed to enter the storm sewer system
+(9) Outside storage areas for grease, oil, waste products, recycling, Garbage, and other sources of contaminants shall be equipped with oil/water separators, shut off valves and spill protection approved by the Public Works Director for any drainage to the Sanitary Sewer system.
+No drainage is allowed to enter the Storm Sewer system